pytorch/pytorch/docs/source/distributed.rst

 * ``WORLD_SIZE`` - required; can be set either here, or in a call to init function
 * ``RANK`` - required; can be set either here, or in a call to init function

-The machine with rank 0 will be used to set up all connections.
+The process with rank 0 will be used to set up all connections.

 This is the default method, meaning that ``init_method`` does not have to be specified (or can be ``env://``).